 The funds raised are restricted to cover the costs involved with supplying Assistance Dogs to survivors of the Boston Marathon bombings.
 A NEADS Assistance Dog will bring these survivors renewed independence and connection.

 NEADS worked in collaboration with the Massachusetts Attorney General’s Victim Assistance Program and the Massachusetts Office for Victim Assistance to distribute information and identify potential recipients of Assistance Dogs.
-In the future, the fund will be opened to include all survivors of violent crime in Massachusetts who have sustained a physical disability and who feel that they would benefit from an Assistance Dog.
+In the future, the fund will be opened to include survivors of violent crime in Massachusetts who have sustained a permanent physical disability, as a result of that crime, who feel that they would benefit from an Assistance Dog and qualify for the NEADS program.

 Gerry DeRoche, Chief Executive Officer of NEADS